They are often hailed as the future of technology and money, but the truth is that cryptocurrencies have devastating impacts on the environment.

 In other words, computer manufacturers are now shifting a relevant part of their production to short-lived hardware capable of mining digital money.

-For the consumer, it translates in less digital devices availability - electric vehicles, smartphones, portable computers, gaming consoles, etc. - due to global chip shortages.
+For the consumer, it translates into less digital device availability - electric vehicles, smartphones, portable computers, gaming consoles, etc. - due to global chip shortages.

 The consequence is immediate - prices will only go up.